Dianne DeLorenzo, DVM

 Dr. Seaward enjoys many facets of veterinary medicine, including sports medicine and surgery, but has a special interest in preventative medicine and behavior.
 She enjoys developing relationships with clients and acting as an advocate for their non-human family members.
 She is a member of the New York City Veterinary Medical Association, the New York State Veterinary Medical Association, and the American Veterinary Medical Association (AVMA).

 In her spare time, Dr. Seaward enjoys running and hiking with her husband and their Labrador retriever.
-They also enjoy frequenting music clubs and eating their way through New York City’s diverse culinary scene.
+They also enjoy frequenting jazz music clubs and eating their way through New York City’s diverse culinary scene.